Wakanim

 Wakanim was a French subscription video on-demand over-the-top streaming service.
-(Note: The streaming service at that time was operated by its parent company Crunchyroll, LLC, a joint venture of Sony Corporation of America's two subsidiaries: Sony Pictures Television and Sony Music Entertainment Japan (through Aniplex) until its shutdown in 2023.)
+(Note: The streaming service at that time was operated by its parent company Crunchyroll, LLC, a joint venture of Sony Group Corporation's two subsidiaries: Sony Pictures Entertainment and Sony Music Entertainment Japan (through Aniplex) until its shutdown in 2023.)

 The service specialized in online streaming and simulcasting of Japanese anime series.
 It was also the first platform to offer videos for download without digital rights management on anime series in Europe.
 The service was discontinued on 3 November 2023.